Still of the Night (film): Production

-Filming took place in March 1981.
-Still of the Night was filmed in and around New York City, including at Columbia University, the Trefoil Arch and the Boathouse Cafe in Central Park, and the Museum of the City of New York.
+Still of the Night was filmed in and around New York City during March 1981.
+Some scenes were shot at Columbia University, the Trefoil Arch and the Boathouse Cafe in Central Park, and the Museum of the City of New York.

-Art dealer Arne Glimcher served as a consultant on the film and helped choreograph the auction scene (as well as playing a cameo role as an art dealer who bids against the Streep character).
+Art dealer Arne Glimcher served as a consultant on the film and helped choreograph the auction scene (as well as playing a cameo role as an art dealer who is one of the bidders).
 Thomas E. Norton, who had been a long-time executive at Sotheby's, served as a consultant for the film.
 (He also played the auctioneer taking bids during the Crispin's auction scene.)
 The auction scene was filmed in the auditorium of the International House of New York.

 Reception

-Box office

 The film had a platform release on five screens and grossed $548,255 before going wide on 502 screens on December 17, 1982, but it disappointed with only $633,273 for the weekend.
 Altogether, the film made $5,979,947 domestically, on a budget of $10 million.

-Critical reaction

-Still of the Night holds an aggregate score of 67% fresh on the website Rotten Tomatoes.
+Still of the Night holds an aggregate score of 67% fresh on the website Rotten Tomatoes from 9 reviews.

 A review in Variety stated: "It comes as almost a shock to see a modern suspense picture that's as literate, well acted and beautifully made as Still of The Night.
 Despite its many virtues, however, Robert Benton's film [...] has its share of serious flaws, mainly in the area of plotting".

-In his review for The New York Times, Vincent Canby explained that the screenplay "makes inescapable references to such Hitchcock classics as 'Vertigo,' 'Rear Window,' 'North by Northwest' and 'Spellbound,' among others."
+In his review for The New York Times, Vincent Canby said that the screenplay "makes inescapable references to such Hitchcock classics as Vertigo, Rear Window, North by Northwest, and Spellbound, among others."

-In 2013, Meryl Streep stated it was one of the worst movies in which she had acted.
+In 2013, Meryl Streep named it when asked on TV to name a bad film in which she had acted.